dihyat/serviceDesk/README.md

 # serviceDesk
-A basic service desk built using Django
+A basic service desk built using Django, Jquery and Ajax